Top Medical Journals for High School Students to Publish In

 7. Yale Journal of Biology and Medicine (YJBM)

 This open-access, peer-reviewed, quarterly journal is the oldest medical student journal still in print, dating back to 1928.
 This international journal has a rich history of landmark articles, featuring notable contributors and an editorial board consisting of students and faculty from the Yale School of Medicine.
 Unlike some other journals, each issue of the journal has a specific focus topic voted upon by the YJBM board.
-For example, the June 2024 issue focuses on Chronic Disease while the September 2024 issue focuses on Integrative Medicine.
+For example, the June 2024 issue focuses on Chronic Diseases while the September 2024 issue focuses on Integrative Medicine.
 If any of those topics sound interesting to you, conducting research for this journal can be a great way to explore an interesting subtopic within medicine.
+You could even gain a research mentor or a laboratory learning program opportunity by submitting to the university's journal.

 Take the time to carefully read through submission guidelines and checklists.
 You can also submit your research to a preprint archive in addition to a peer-reviewed journal, since a preprint archive is an online library of research that is not peer-reviewed and allows you to share your research easily with others.
 A great example of a preprint archive is the Research Archive of Rising Scholars (RARS) created by Polygence!